kehantan/labbook/docs/assays/mtt.rst

 :code:`10 concentrations` were used in calculation instead of 8 just for some extra volume.

-*Reminder:* Before starting the procedures, warm up media and TrypLE in 37 :math:`^{\circ}`\ C water bath.
+*Reminder:* Before starting the procedures, warm up complete DMEM and TrypLE in 37 :math:`^{\circ}`\ C water bath.
 You can also put your apparatus into the biosafety cabinet and UV them first.*

 Section 1 - Trypsinise, cell count, seed cells